cyberkiwii/soothe/README.md

 # Future of Soothe

 In the future, we would like to refine and add features to our website.
 If you have any ideas, please feel free to contact us!
-The Future of the Website (idea)
-Have an app version
+- Have an app version
-More designs and features
+- More designs and features
-Add you own tool kit
+- Add you own tool kit
-Users take a survey that tell them how they feel
+- Users take a survey that tell them how they feel